Grahm Junior College: History

 The school opened in 1951 under the name Cambridge School, as part of a private chain of schools based in New York City.
 Originally located at 18 Tremont Street, it moved to 120 Boylston Street, then to 687 Boylston Street, and finally to Kenmore Square.
 The 687 Boylston Street building, "The Kensington" had two lions flanking the entrance, and the school therefore adopted the lion as its mascot.
 The same lions now flank the entrance to the Fairmont Copley Hotel.
 The Cambridge School became accredited as a Junior College of business in 1964 and later expanded its offerings to include secretarial studies, hospitality, and radio and TV broadcasting.

 At its peak enrollment of 1,300 students in 1968, the school occupied 4 buildings in Boston's Kenmore Square, the notable Hotel Kenmore (dormitories), Wadsworth Hall (dormitories) the present-day Hotel Buckminster (dormitories and classrooms) and 632 Beacon Street (offices, classrooms and broadcast studios).
 The Cambridge School purchased 632 Beacon Street in May 1965 from the Hotel Corporation of America.
 It had been previously owned by the Lumber Mutual Insurance Company.
-Sale prices was purported to be under three million dollars.
+Sale price was purported to be under three million dollars.
 The Kenmore Hotel was purchased by the Cambridge School in 1965.
 The Saint George Hotel (circa 1911) was purchased in 1966 (appraised at $300,000) and renamed Leavitt Hall.